WorkAboutLifeContact

 Speculative

-Review time reduced by 62% — users focus effort where it matters instead of re-reading everything
+Report review time reduced by 62% reviewers focus on flagged claims instead of re-reading entire documents

 Passive Footnotes vs. Active Reasoning Chains

-Inline citation chips expand to reveal a step-by-step reasoning chain: what the AI retrieved, how it extracted data, what it cross-referenced, and why it assigned a particular confidence level.
-One click from claim to full provenance.
-The reasoning chain pattern was directly informed by how compliance officers explained their own verification process in our 98 interviews.
+Inline citation chips expand to reveal step-by-step reasoning chains: what the AI retrieved, how it extracted data, what it cross-referenced, and why it assigned a confidence level.

 2 sources